7enTropy7/NTRU_cryptography/README.md

 # NTRU_cryptography
 A Post-Quantum Encryption Algorithm

-This repository contains the code for my research paper titled "Enhancing the NTRU cryptosystem"
+This repository contains all codes related to my research paper titled "Enhancing the NTRU cryptosystem".

 NTRU is an open-source public key cryptosystem that uses lattice-based cryptography to encrypt and decrypt data.
 Unlike